 • help your muscles to convert lactic acid to be used as energy to fuel your muscles.

-George Brooks at the University of California in Berkeley has shown that lactic acid is the chemical that requires less oxygen to power your muscles than any other source of fuel (Cell Metab, 2018 Apr 3;27(4):757-785).
 The marked accumulation of lactic acid in your muscles during training causes muscles to use more lactic acid as their primary source of energy in races.
 Lactic acid requires less oxygen than almost anything else to power your muscles, so by doing this, your muscles require less oxygen and you catch up on your oxygen debt.
 This neutralizes the acidity in your blood, so your muscles stop burning and hurting and you can pick up the pace.

 Getting Your Second Wind